Alverno College welcomes students to experience college academics while still enrolled in high school. The Early College Credit

 Schedule and Transportation: Students are responsible for being available during the day for the program and arranging their own transportation.

 Course options: A sampling of courses is provided below.
 If you do not see a specific course listed, explore additional options through Alverno's Course Catalog.
 If you choose a course from our Course Catalog, you must contact admissions@alverno.edu to determine eligibility and availability of the course.
-Please note that some courses may require a placement assessment to
+Please note that some courses may require a placement assessment to determine eligibility for the class.
+Based on prior coursework, students may be eligible for courses not listed.

 -